solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 {{< tab name="NodePort" codelang="shell">}}
 # Note that this command fetches the IP address of the first node.
 # If you have multiple nodes, make sure to fetch the IP of the node
-# on which the istio-ingressgateway pod is deployed on (indicated by
+# on which the istio-ingressgateway pod is deployed (indicated by
 # the pod `spec.nodeName` field)
 MGMT_INGRESS_ADDRESS=$(kubectl get node -ojson | jq -r ".items[0].status.addresses[0].address")
 MGMT_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')